 Marketing is notorious for its jargon.
-And while the terminology itself isn’t really important, what you do need to know is how these strategies and tactics can help you.
-In this post, we’re going to look at inbound marketing and lead generation, and what each can do for you.
+And while the terminology itself isn’t necessarily what's important, what you do need to know is how these strategies and tactics can help you.
+In this post, we’ll explore and define both lead generation and inbound marketing, and explain what each can do for you.

 What is Lead Generation?

-More people are familiar with this term.
 Lead generation is the process of attracting and converting strangers into known people that are interested in what you have to offer.
-Lead generation is warming up potential clients, getting them on the path to eventually buying.
+Lead generation is warming up potential clients, getting them on the path to purchasing.

-There are many, many methods of lead generation.
-Here are a few.
+There are many factors, assets, and strategies that go into lead generation.
+Here are just a few: